Community-AI-VC/main/README.md

 ## Licensing

+### Data
 All Data is MIT Licensed.

 So far we've identifed sources for the data that would allow us to have 1000+ structured examples to use to generate supervised training data.

+### Code

-Tools open sourcing wll await the setup of DAO/community funding and/or backing of VCs who wish to use AI VC to make their funds more transparent and equitable for startups.
+Tools open sourcing wll await the setup of DAO/community funding and/or backing of investors.

 ### Reasoning:

-Data is a continuously updated ephemeral artifact (including complete wipe and starting over, as we iterate)
+Data is a continuously updated ephemeral artifact (including complete wipe and starting over, as we iterate.)

-But tools carry the burden of maintenance and support and much more work involved in building the tools than generating an instance of the data.
+But tools carry the burden of ab initio creation, maintenance and support, so there is much more work involved that needs to be performed on sustainable basis.

-However, 98% of the work in this project is in generating SFT training data of sufficient quality and quantity.
+Having said that, 98% of the work in the current part of the project is in generating SFT training data of sufficient quality and quantity.

-### Tools Release:
+## Tools Release:

 1. In-browser OCR text extractor: WIP with the help of ChatGPT4
 2. ChatGPT4 labeling tool with llama-accurate token counting: Done.